 Stress Management and Coping

-Beliefs about the malleability of characteristics have well-recognized effects in professional contexts, but they may also have an impact on general coping abilities as well.
+Beliefs about the malleability of characteristics have well-recognized effects in professional contexts, but they may also impact general coping abilities.
 Your mindset can also impact how you manage the stresses and challenges in your life.

-In one study, people who had a growth mindset about anxiety (or who believed that anxiety was something they could change), coped better with aversive events and experienced fewer negative psychological consequences.
+In one study, people who had a growth mindset about anxiety (or believed that it was something they could change), coped better with aversive events and experienced fewer negative psychological consequences.

 How to Change Your Mindset